NCAS-CMS/cf-python/docs/source/field_analysis.rst

     'units=1000 s-1.K',
     'ncvar%ta']

-.. note:: Care must be taken when combining a field construct with a
+.. warning:: Care must be taken when combining a field construct with a
           `numpy` array or a `Data` instance, due to the ways in which both of these objects allow themselves to be combined with other types: